 Mimosa was first introduced to Portugal from Australia over a hundred years ago precisely because it’s so pretty.
 Before people realised the damage it could do, it was even cultivated and used to help prevent soil erosion.

-It quickly adapted to conditions in Portugal and grows extremely quickly, producing lots of seeds.
+It readily adapted to conditions in Portugal and grows extremely quickly, producing lots of seeds.
 The trouble is, it grows so well that it’s taken over and destroyed a lot of the natural plant life.
-Its also a b*gger to get rid of once it’s established.
+Its also a bugger to get rid of once it’s established.
 If you don’t destroy all of the roots, you’ll just make the problem worse as new shoots will sprout up all over the place.

 Mimosa is probably the most aggressive invasive species of tree in Portugal.
 It’s become such a problem that it’s now against the law to cultivate it, sell it, or keep it for ornamental purposes.
 So bang goes my idea of digging some young plants up and growing them in pots in the garden.

 In some areas of the country, groups of school children and volunteers go out into the forests to pull up the saplings by the roots to try and prevent the mimosa population from getting any bigger.

 Mimosa, however, isn’t giving up the fight easily.
 Once the flowers have come and gone, they are replaced by thousands of seed pods which dangle from the branches.
 These pods mature from pea green to a rusty brown then fall to the ground, creating a crinkly copper carpet.
 Each pod contains about eight tiny black seeds so it’s no wonder that each year, new seedlings appear and take over disused forest tracks or fill any gaps between existing trees.

 So it looks as though the start of spring in Portugal will continue to be heralded by sprays of yellow for many years to come.
 If you want to see this for yourself, you need to be in Portugal around February to mid-March.

 This post forms part of my Personal A to Z of Portugal.